 Few journalists, for instance, know the precise and detailed differences between human trafficking (the criminal exploitation and control of people shipped from country to country in different forms of slavery and bondage) and people smuggling (the business of helping people make irregular journeys avoiding official procedures that govern movement from one country to another).

 These guidelines also cover tips on interviewing, protection of children and the use of pictures and images, and there are also investigative story tips.
 The trafficking story is on almost everyone’s doorstep.
-Media might examine how local low-grade services (car-washes, nail bars, construction work and farm labouring) have business models built upon cheap labour.
+The media might examine how local low-grade services (car-washes, nail bars, construction work and farm labouring) have business models built upon cheap labour.

 Are the workers involved potentially trafficked persons?
 Journalists can follow the money and look for slavery-tainted raw materials.
 They can show their audience how we all might be connected to human trafficking.
 It will get people’s attention.